Feature article

 AI summary

-Herbst Architects designed this award-winning Coromandel home, a deliberate departure from their usual style.
-Inspired by local farm sheds and a brief for a "humble" feel, the design features a striking recycled rusty corrugated iron skin.
+Herbst Architects designed a unique Coromandel home, breaking from their usual lightweight style.
+Inspired by old farm sheds, the house features a striking skin of recycled rusty corrugated iron and a "bunker-like" solidity, a style dubbed "agrarian brutalism".

 Author